I’ve put together a list of my top budget winter holiday destinations to help you beat those winter blues and save cash by travelling out of season…

 The Greek Islands are fortunate enough to get good weather all year round.
 The most Southern point in Europe, Greece has average winter temperatures in the high teens and can even reach low to mid-twenties.
-The vast majority of tourism happens here between the months of April and October so if you want to avoid the crowds, winter is the best time to visit.
+The vast majority of tourism happens here between the months of April and October so if you want to avoid the crowds, going on family holidays to Greece in the winter is the best time to visit.
 The islands have something to offer everyone from family friendly beach holidays to relaxing quite spots and party towns, these superb islands are the perfect getaway for all.

 Photo by Sarah Eskandarpour

 Fully embrace the winter weather and hit the slopes on a skiing holiday in the Alps.
 I’m especially keen on this idea now that I’m watching the Winter Olympics!
 Whether you are a seasoned skier or a complete beginner, there’s something special about these snowy mountains which will leave you wanting more.
 Just a few hours flight from the U.K, it would be rude not to make the most of the amazing skiing facilities at the heart of Europe.
 And those flights will cost you a lot less than if you were heading to PyeongChang!
 Ski holidays are a great getaway for all ages from groups of friends and families to couples and school trips.
 Jetting off to the slopes is fun for everyone.

 Photo by Toa Heftiba